This post may contain affiliate links. Please see my disclosure policy for details.

 From here, you could head out on the Forest of Dean Sculpture Trail which is an extended walk to see some pieces by incredible artists.
 My favourite was ‘Cathedral’ which is a 15-foot cathedral window suspended in the treetops!

-There’s also the incredible Symonds Yat and the Rock viewpoint is a must-visit which also doubles up as a Harry Potter filming location.
+There’s also the incredible Symonds Yat and the Rock viewpoint is a must-visit and also doubles up as a Harry Potter filming location.
 Sex Education was also filmed here at the Swiss Cottage.

 The city of Gloucester and its incredible cathedral cloisters were also used for Hogwarts in the movies.
 I have a complete post of all the Harry Potter filming locations In Gloucester Cathedral here.